 In addition to checking your cognition of the undergraduate level concepts of Basic Biology, Organic Chemistry, General Chemistry, and Basic Physics, MCAT also assesses your critical thinking skills and verbal reasoning abilities.
 The Verbal Reasoning part of the exam comprises 40 multiple-choice questions and the time given is one hour.
-Out of the 45 marks you could score in the multiple-choice section of MCAT, the MCAT Verbal Reasoning part carries 15 marks, which is the same as the other two parts namely Physical Sciences and Biological Sciences.
-Read on to find more on the MCAT Verbal Reasoning part.
+Out of the 45 marks you could score in the multiple-choice section of MCAT, the Verbal Reasoning part carries 15 marks, which is the same as the other two parts namely Physical Sciences and Biological Sciences.
+Read on to find more on the Verbal Reasoning part.

 What is being Tested in MCAT Verbal Reasoning?

-MCAT Verbal Reasoning has been designed to evaluate your ability and skills to understand, evaluate, assess, and apply information.
-The questions, are hence, designed in the form of passages or prose texts covering topics from Humanities, Social Sciences, and Natural Science topics not included as part of the Physical and Biological Sciences part of the MCAT test.
+Verbal Reasoning in MCAT has been designed to evaluate your ability and skills to understand, evaluate, assess, and apply information.
+The questions, are hence, designed in the form of passages or prose texts covering topics from Humanities, Social Sciences, and Natural Science topics not included as part of the Physical and Biological Sciences part of the test.
 Every single passage is approximately 500-600 words long and is appended with 5 to 10 multiple-choice questions based on the covered topic.
 These questions are not, in anyway, intended to assess your knowledge of these topics of varied nature covered in the passages.
 Rather, they test your skills of comprehension, your understanding of the concepts given in the passage, and your ability to quickly assess and apply the information presented.
-To summarize, MCAT Verbal Reasoning part mainly tests your:
+To summarize, the Verbal Reasoning part mainly tests your:

 - Proficiency in reading, analyzing, and assessing information